oracle-livelabs/oracle-health/compliance-form-generation-with-OCI-GenAI/setup-oci-services/setup-oci-services.md

 This lab assumes you have:

 * An Oracle Cloud account with administrative access
-* Familiarity of working in a cloud environment
+* Working familiarity in the OCI cloud environment
 * Familiarity with cloud services, access, networking

 ### Recommendations

-This workshop uses the name ***clinical-trials*** for most of the objects in the workshop for ease of reference.
+This workshop uses the name **clinical-trials** for most of the objects in the workshop for ease of reference.
 Some recommendations -

-1. Use ***clinical-trials*** for naming all cloud resources
+1. Use **clinical-trials** for naming all cloud resources
 2. Use same password for accessing all cloud resources
-3. Please note that this is a recommendation for ease working through the workshop
+3. Please note that this is a recommendation for easy working with the workshop

-**REQUIREMENTS:**
+### Prerequisites

 * You must have your email address registered with Oracle to provision a cloud tenancy
 * You must have administrator privileges in your tenancy